 1. Wrapping more than 10-15 pallets per day

 This is not an exact figure.
-We sell machines to companies only wrapping a couple pallets per day because they do not want to exert the manual labor required to hand wrap pallets.
+We sell machines to companies only wrapping a couple of pallets per day because they do not want to exert the manual labor required to hand wrap pallets.
 We do consider the 10-15 pallet mark to begin the thought of purchasing a machine.
 Why?
 Much of that will be pointed out in the signs below, but here are some other numbers and the main point we will cover for this sign.

-To thoroughly hand wrap a pallet it take 10-15 minutes, a lot of dizziness, some aching in the back.
+To thoroughly hand wrap a pallet it takes 10-15 minutes, a lot of dizziness, some aching in the back.
 At 10-15 pallets per day that is two or more hours per day of employees wrapping pallets.
 A machine can speed up the process and also allow employees to push a button and do other things while the pallet is being wrapped.

 2. More than 2 loads per month damaged by product toppling

 Products toppling during transportation can be attributed to a variety of things.
-A few can be: the wrong film, mishandling during transportation, improper pallet stacking, improper pallet wrapping.
+A few can be the wrong film, mishandling during transportation, improper pallet stacking, improper pallet wrapping.
 When wrapping pallets by hand, the vast majority of the time toppling is due to improper wrapping.

 To obtain proper function from a stretch film, the film needs to be stretched to 85%-90% stretchability.
-The full stretch is what helps to hnew pallet loads in place.
+The full stretch is what helps to hold pallet loads in place.
 When wrapping pallets by hand it is difficult to consistently reach the amount of required stretch.
 This can be a consistent problem when examining damaged loads.

-Depending on the products being shipped, a couple damaged loads can add up to be more than the cost of a stretch wrap machine.
+Depending on the products being shipped, a couple of damaged loads can add up to be more than the cost of a stretch wrap machine.

 3. Disgruntled Employees

 As mentioned above, wrapping several pallets per day by hand can cause dizziness and aching in the back.
 Employees can often become frustrated and fatigued after several pallets.
 If employees have complained before about the amount of time spent wrapping it may be a sign the expenditure is needed.
-It is hard to quantify employee happiness, but it can often make the work place much more pleasant.
+It is hard to quantify employee happiness, but it can often make the workplace much more pleasant.